JenkinZhang/tcl/README.md

 # tcl-practise
-## This repository is for tcl study and collection
+## This repository is for tcl study and usage collection